Sugarlord32/Sugarlord32/README.md

-hi it's me the fnf guy dude
+hi it's me woah

-contact me in discord as Sugarlord#2076 or in Twitter as @sugarlord32
+contact me in discord as @sugarlord/Sugarlord#2076 or in Twitter as @sugarlord32

-no i won't work in your fnf mod unless it looks cool

-i use FL studio though i'm not planning to direct any more mods after Uranium Edition
+i use FL studio though i'm not planning to work in any more mods after Uranium Edition